pulsar-edit/documentation/docs/infrastructure/scoped-settings.md

 You can see that each segment of a scope name is prepended with `syntax--` to minimize the chances of naming collisions, but the effect is the same.

 All the class names on the `span`s are scope names.
-Any scope name can be used to target a setting's value.
+Any scope name can be used to target a setting’s value.

 ## Scope selectors